12 Places to visit in Uzbekistan: Asia’s Silk Road jewel

 And that is a lot!
 There are a lot of incredible places to visit in Uzbekistan.
 Beautiful silk road cities, stunning desert landscapes, friendly people and delicious food.
 The good news is that Uzbekistan is now opening its doors for travellers.
 Whether you travel alone or not, since 2019 most nationalities can enter Uzbekistan visa free.

-Places to visit in Uzbekistan
+Places to visit in Uzbekistan for food

 The first place most people visit in Uzbekistan is the capital Tashkent.
 Together with Almaty in Kazakhstan, Tashkent is one of my favourite cities in Central Asia.